McTeaCup/Enhanced-Gizmos/README.md

 # Enhanced-Gizmos

 ## How to install
 Just download the source and put it in your Unity project.
-The script does not have to be put in the editor folder, remember to allways use ```#if UNITY_EDITOR``` when using gizmos to avoid errors when building your game.
+The script should not be put in the editor folder, remember to allways use ```#if UNITY_EDITOR``` when using gizmos to avoid errors when building your game or remove them when not needed anymore.

 ## What are Enhanced Gizmos?
 Enhanced Gizmos is a gizmo library that allows you to draw semi-transparent gizmos with ease as well some unique shapes such as octahedrons (8 sided diamond) and hexagonal pyramid (6 sided pyramid).